Ichneutica mutans: Distribution

 This species is endemic to New Zealand.
 I. mutans can be found throughout New Zealand, including from Three Kings Islands down to Stewart Island.
 However this species is not found in the Chatham Islands.

 Habitat

 I. mutans is adept at existing in a variety of native and also modified habitats.

 Behaviour

 The larvae of I. mutans was described by Hudson as being sluggish.
 I. mutans adults are on the wing all months of the year.
-This species is attracted to light.
+This species is attracted to light and have been collected via a mercury vapour light trap.

 Life history and host species

 The larvae feed on a variety of herbaceous plants including those used to create pasture for stock, weeds such as Pilosella officinarum, as well as crops such as turnips, peas, wheat, and the leaves and fruit of apple trees.
 This species is therefore sometimes considered an agricultural pest.
 I. mutans pupates on the ground or on moss.
 The length of time this species in the pupal state depends on the season in which it pupates as well as what part of the country.
 If in summer it can be a short period of time, but if in autumn the adult does not emerge until the following spring.
 In the North Island it is thought that I. mutans may have up to four generations a year where as in the South Island this is likely to be reduced to two.